libxengine/XEngine_MQService/README.en.md

 6.  use curl or postman test message post and get

 ## directory struct
 - XEngine_Docment  docment directory
 - XEngine_Release  install directory
 - XEngine_Source   code    directory
+- XEngine_Apps     Client code directory

 ## other problems
 You can refer to the document under the docment directory.
 It contains API protocol and service description.